Jeffrey-Ede/datasets/vaegan/README.md

 This directory is for variational autoecoders (VAEs).
 It contains their source code, dataset encodings, points in tSNE visualizations (for interactive visualizations), and modified tSNE implementations.

-Our VAE code is is adapted from VAE-GAN code [here](https://github.com/zhangqianhui/vae-gan-tensorflow).
+Our VAE code is adapted from VAE-GAN code [here](https://github.com/zhangqianhui/vae-gan-tensorflow).

 ## Experiments